dotnet/designs/accepted/2021/workloads/workload-installation.md

 Reference counting for the workload manifest MSIs will work as follows:

 - The baseline workload manifest MSI will be included in the standalone bundle.
 Thus, when the bundle is installed, a reference from the bundle will be written under the Dependencies key
-- When an updated manifest is installed by the Standalone IAL implementation, it will write another reference under the Dependencies key (of the form `Microsoft.NET.Sdk,<SdkFeatureBand>`)
+- When an updated manifest is installed by the MSI based IAL implementation, it will write another reference under the Dependencies key (of the form `Microsoft.NET.Sdk,<SdkFeatureBand>`)
 - If an updated manifest is installed by VS, it will also write a different reference under the dependencies key (of the form `VS.{GUID}`)
 - When the standalone bundle is uninstalled, it will remove its reference count key, and then uninstall the MSI if a newer MSI hasn't been installed and there are no other reference counts
-- The custom bundle finalizer will remove the reference created by the Standalone IAL implementation, and uninstall the MSI if there are no other references
+- The custom bundle finalizer will remove the reference created by the MSI based IAL implementation, and uninstall the MSI if there are no other references

 ### Garbage collection

-The garbage collection process for the Standalone Windows IAL will be similar to the .NET SDK managed IAL implementation, just with a different method of storing the workload and workload pack installation records.
+The garbage collection process for the MSI based IAL will be similar to the file based IAL implementation, just with a different method of storing the workload and workload pack installation records.

 - Get installed SDK versions and map them to SDK feature bands (ie 6.0.200-preview6 or 6.0.205 would map to 6.0.200)
 - Get installed workloads for current SDK feature band